Declared in | OCClient/OCCService.h |

 + (BOOL)linkToCloudApp:(NSString*)cloudApp protocol:(Protocol*)protocol handler:(OCCConnectionHandler)handler

-YES, if successfully linked, otherwise NO.
+, if successfully linked, otherwise NO

 Uses +linkToCloudApp:protocol:URSLSession:handler with a private URL session.